kubernetes/community/contributors/design-proposals/statefulset-update.md

     1. The StatefulSet will initialize its revision history on the first update to its `.Spec.Template`.
-1. If the StatefulSet's `.Spec.TemplateGeneration` is equal to its `.Status.TemplateGeneration`, then there is no update in progress and all Pods will be created from the PodTemplate matching this revision.
+1. If the StatefulSet's `.Spec.TemplateGeneration` is equal to its `.Status.CurrentTemplateGeneration`, then there is no update in progress and all Pods will be created from the PodTemplate matching this revision.
-1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, then it was previously created from the PodTemplate matching the StatefulSet's `.Status.TemplateGeneration`, and it will be recreated from this PodTemplate.
+1. If the Pod's ordinal is in the sequence `[0,.Status.CurrentReplicas)`, then it was previously created from the PodTemplate matching the StatefulSet's `.Status.CurrentTemplateGeneration`, and it will be recreated from this PodTemplate.
-1. If the Pod's ordinal is in the sequence `[.Spec.Replicas-.Status.UpdatedReplicas,.Spec.Replicas)`, then it was previously created from the PodTemplate matching the StatefulSet's, `.Status.TargetTemplateGeneration`, and it will be recreated from this PodTemplate.
+1. If the Pod's ordinal is in the sequence `[.Spec.Replicas-.Status.UpdatedReplicas,.Spec.Replicas)`, then it was previously created from the PodTemplate matching the StatefulSet's, `.Status.UpdatedTemplateGeneration`, and it will be recreated from this PodTemplate.
-1. If the ordinal does not meet either of the prior two conditions, and if ordinal is in the sequence `[0, .Spec.GenerationPartition)`, it will be created from the PodTemplate matching the StatefulSet's `.Status.TemplateGeneration`.
+1. If the ordinal does not meet either of the prior two conditions, and if ordinal is in the sequence `[0, .Spec.GenerationPartition)`, it will be created from the PodTemplate matching the StatefulSet's `.Status.CurrentTemplateGeneration`.
-1. Otherwise, the Pod is created from the PodTemplate matching the StatefulSet's `.Status.TargetTemplateGeneration`.
+1. Otherwise, the Pod is created from the PodTemplate matching the StatefulSet's `.Status.UpdatedTemplateGeneration`.

 ### Update Completion
 A StatefulSet update is complete when the following conditions are met.